 - Farm Machinery Quests: Gina Mudclaw sells 3 items of farm machinery.
 These unlock after certain improvements are made to Sunsong Ranch during the Tillers Union quests.

-- Best Friend Improvements: Many Tillers friends will automatically make small, primarily cosmetic improvements to Sunsong Ranch once you attain their maximum rank ("Best Friend"), including animals.
+- Best Friend Improvements: Many Tillers friends will automatically make small, primarily cosmetic, improvements to Sunsong Ranch once you attain their maximum rank ("Best Friend").
 At Tillers Exalted you will be able to invite one Best Friend at a time to visit your farm.
 See Tillers Friendship below for details.

 You can also add a Dog to your farm via a single quest.
 None of Sunsong Ranch's animals or livestock can be farmed.
 At least, not yet.